AntonyCorbett/OnlyT/README.md

 # OnlyT

 Windows Meeting Timer using C#, WPF and custom analogue clock control.
+Designed for use in Kingdom Halls where the meeting format is predefined, but has a "manual" and "file-based" mode that can be used to configure the timers as required.

 ![Main Window and Timer Display](http://cv8.org.uk/soundbox/OnlyT/Images/OnlyT02.png)